wordswords/dotfiles/README.md

 3. git must be installed and setup with ssh for github.
 4. python3 and pip3 must be installed.
 5. For grammar checking Java 8 should be installed.
-6. Latest versions of Node and npm must be installed.
-7. zsh must be installed.
+6. zsh must be installed.

 # What it does